 Stantec was selected as the top scoring consultant and approval of moving forward with the contract was approved at the Executive Board in January.
 Notice to proceed was issued to Stantec in February and the first Core Technical Team (CTT) meeting was held on March 10, 2020.
-The most recent Stakeholder Oversight Team meeting was held on June 15, 2020 discussing what we have heard so far, guiding principles, bicycle and pedestrian issues, and land use scenario development.
+The most recent Stakeholder Oversight Team (SOT) meeting was held on June 15, 2020 discussing what we have heard so far, guiding principles, bicycle and pedestrian issues, and land use scenario development.
 A CTT meeting was also held on July 20, 2020 discussing public engagement, planning themes for the guiding principles, bicycle/pedestrian data, and developing the two alternatives in the land use scenario modeling.
 A project work plan and public participation plan have also been developed.
+In August a Visual Preference Survey was conducted with the SOT and a virtual building block exercise was held with the CTT and planning/administrative staff from each jurisdiction to help further define two alternative growth scenarios.

 Nine small group stakeholder interviews were held May 21 and 22 around a variety of topic areas with 46 attendees total.
 Virtual public meetings were also held on Tuesday, June 9th and Saturday, June 13th.
 Other small group meetings and additional public engagement were ongoing throughout April - July.
 The interactive map for identifying issues/points of interest, as well as the survey, closed for comments on July 24, 2020.
-The next CTT meeting is scheduled for July 20, 2020.
 The project timeframe is anticipated to go through June 2021.
 Visit www.neasupdate.com for more information.
 (Staff Contact: Brandon Watson)

-L. Bus on Shoulder Study
+J. Bus on Shoulder Study

 CAMPO is partnering with DCHC MPO, NCDOT and GoTriangle to conduct a regional evaluation of potential expansion of the Bus on Shoulder System currently operated on I-40.
 The Study will also look for opportunities to enhance the North Carolina rules and guidelines for using Bus on Shoulder in other parts of the state.
 The Executive Board approved a contract with HDR at its June 2020 meeting, and the first technical steering committee meeting was held in July.
 The study will evaluate current Bus on Shoulder operations against best practices from peer regions and will recommend methods to evaluate and prioritize future Bus on Shoulder projects in the Triangle and across the state.
 Recommendations from the study are expected in June 2021.
+The Technical Steering Committee participated in an Expert Panel presentation in late August to ask questions of peer BOS systems.
+The Technical Steering Committee will begin regular monthly meetings in September, and will begin to finalize the study corridors and prioritization metrics in the coming month.
 (Staff Contact: Shelby Powell)